Peter Gray (bioengineer): Biography

+Gray was appointed an Officer of the Order of Australia in the 2017 Australia Day Honours and elected a Fellow of the Royal Society of New South Wales in 2024.

 Australian Institute for Bioengineering and Nanotechnology (AIBN)

 In 2003 Gray was appointed the Inaugural Director of the Australian Institute for Bioengineering and Nanotechnology (AIBN) and Professor of Bioengineering by The University of Queensland, Brisbane, Australia.
 Under his tenure the institute grew of more than 500 people with an annual turnover of AUD$40 million, which is now known nationally and internationally as an institute with sustained multi-disciplinary research excellence, and strong collaborative links to leading global research groups and corporations.
 In September 2015 it was announced that Professor Gray would step down from the role of AIBN Director, to be succeeded by Professor Alan Rowan.

 Research

-Gray has been leading figure of antibody development using mammalian cell lines and stem cell bioprocesses.
+Gray has been publishing in antibody development using mammalian cell lines and stem cell bioprocesses.

-His work helped to lure attract AUD$17 million in seed funding from the Queensland Government and Australian Government in 2011 to establish a facility in the state run by DSM Biologics.
+His work, and primarily that of others, helped to lure attract AUD$17 million in seed funding from the Queensland Government and Australian Government in 2011 to establish a facility in the state run by DSM Biologics.
 At the announcement attended by former Queensland Premier Anna Bligh, Professor Gray said, "The collaboration with DSMB will ensure that Australian bioresearchers will be able to rapidly progress their therapeutic leads into high purity material ready for evaluation in the clinic."